catseye/Falderal/doc/Falderal_Literate_Test_Format.markdown

 used for the characters in it.
 An implementation of Falderal is not expected to be able to handle any coding other than UTF-8, however, this pragma is included for the benefit of text editors and other tools, to indicate that the document is in fact in UTF-8 encoding.
-It is generally stripped from documents formatted from the Falderal file, perhaps replaced by an equivalent directive for the particular format.

 Example: